one-ware/one-ware.com/docs/ai/02-potato-chip-demo.md

 ---
 id: potato-chip-demo
 title: Getting Started with One AI for Object Detection
-sidebar_label: Potato Chip Demo
+sidebar_label: Demo: Potato Chip Classification
 ---
-# PepsiCo Lab Potato Chips Quality Control
+# Potato Chip Classification Demo

 ## About this Demo
 This demo showcases the usage of OneWare Studio and the OneAI Extension for a demo case.
 If you are unfamiliar with the OneAI Extension, we recommend to first take a look at our guide [Getting Started with One AI for Object Detection](/docs/ai/01-get-started.md).